 Operations began in 1967, when assets of $75 million and liabilities of $490 million were transferred from 454 local public safety pension funds across Ohio.
-As of spring 2018, OP&F’s investment portfolio was valued at $15.7 billion.
+For the current OP&F portfolio value click here.

 As one of five public retirement systems in Ohio, OP&F has established a financially sound pension fund that operates on an actuarial reserve basis.
 The system’s disability benefit program and the investment portfolio management have routinely been recognized for excellence.